 A potential issue has been identified with the switches on Black Diamond/PIEPS DSP Pro and DSP Sport models of avalanche transceivers.
-Owners and users of these devices are encouraged to follow the manufacturers guidance and check that they are operating correctly.
+Newly updated advice and action has been issued by the manufacturer, in the form of a product correction service in the form of a replacement hard case for the transceiver.

 During filming for this season’s TGR Film, pro skier Nick McNutt was caught in an avalanche right in front of the film crew and fellow skiers.
 As they rushed to search for him, they were quickly hit by the realisation that they couldn’t get a signal from his transceiver.
 Fortunately for Nick, with a film crew and a bunch of experienced skiers on hand, a probe line was formed and he was found alive, though battered, broken and bruised.
 On digging him out it was found that his transceiver switch was in the OFF position.
 He was wearing his transceiver in the chest harness as indicated by the manufacturer.
 Unfortunately, the offending transceiver was lost in the post whilst attempting to return it to Black Diamond for testing.